 Cottesloe is a beach-side suburb about a 15 minute drive from the city of Perth, famous for its beach, cafes, relaxed lifestyle, and Sunday sessions.

-For the adventurous there’s kayaks for hire which seemed like a popular activity with plenty of local folks out on the water.
+For the adventurous, there are kayaks for hire which seemed like a popular activity with plenty of local folks out on the water.

 12. Sandy Bay, Exmouth

-There’s a picnic table with shade overlooking the beach for a lunch break or brekky, or just as good is grabbing a spot on the sand (there’s plenty of space).
+There’s a picnic table with shade overlooking the beach for a lunch break or brekky, or just as good as grabbing a spot on the sand (there’s plenty of space).